 Creating an environment for emotions and discomfort to have a place.
 The tension in which my subject can rid itself of time.
-The now is paused, the next breath hoovers – it is the image that remains.

 Feeling lost because you do not belong, because you as a group or individual are the odd one out.
 I myself grew up in a deprived neighbourhood (De Flat: my first photography project) and had my coming out when I was young.
 Therefore, I find it important to portray the personal aspects behind societal issues.
 The evolvement of our identities tells a story of how we get on with ourselves and those around us.

-Via photography, the thoughts in my mind become tangible.
-It enables me to comprehend my whirlwind of fascinations.
+Photography enables me to comprehend my whirlwind of fascinations.
 Taking time to get closer to the sentiments.

 How I choose my subjects also articulates an exploration for existence, a search that is ongoing and at times causes friction, yet is always telling.